Day 1: En Route from U.S.

 Day 11: Jaipur

 Today, visit the City Palace, a vast complex that occupies a seventh of the walled city of Jaipur.
 Within, the palace has been adapted over time and houses several palatial structures, such as Chandra Mahal, Mubarak Mahal, Badal Mahal, and Shri Govind Dev Temple.
 Near the inner courtyard is Pitam Niwas Chowk, where four glorious gates represent the seasons—the Peacock Gate illustrates autumn, the Lotus Gate celebrates summer, the Green Gate depicts spring, and the Rose Gate portrays winter.
 Museums at the palace offer a visual feast into yesteryear, with collections of garments, weapons, art, Afghan and Persian carpets, miniature paintings, astronomical manuscripts in Persian and Sanskrit, and more.

-The observatory, adjacent to the entrance of the City Palace, was begun in 1728 by Jai Singh, whose passion for astronomy was even more notable than his prowess as a warrior.
-The Jaipur observatory is the largest and best preserved of the five built by Singh.
+Adjacent to the entrance of the City Palace is the observatory, or Jantar Mantar, begun by Jai Singh in 1728.
+Jai Singh's passion for astronomy was even more notable than his prowress as a warrior.
+Before construction commenced, Singh sent scholars abroad to study foreign examples of such structures.
+The Jaipur observatory is the largest and the best-preserved of the five Singh built.
 See what has captivated the attention of architects and art historians worldwide at this site packed full of interesting instruments.
 Check the Vrihat Samrat Yantra—the world's largest sundial that reportedly gives the time within an accuracy of two seconds!

 Hundreds of years ago when Jaipur was founded, its prince incentivized jewelers to move to the city.
 Today, Jaipur is known as the "gem capital of the world" and employs a large number of designers and manufacturers.
 As a special treat, pop into an artisan's workshop to learn how gems from all over the world are crafted into jewelry.